 Close spacing is also perfect when growing in a small space, as branching sunflowers take up more space and crowd neighboring plants.

-Branching sunflowers still have the main stem, as well as many lateral (side) branches.
+Branching sunflowers still have the main stem and many lateral (side) branches.
 Each branch will produce a flower, and if you harvest or deadhead the blooms, you can even encourage the plant to grow more because they are cut and come again flowers.

 Branching sunflowers are the best bang for your buck if you only want to plant one or two rounds of seeds the whole summer.

 blooms over several weeks

 One of the great benefits of branching sunflowers is that they come in various colors.
 From classic yellow to ombre rust to almost chocolate brown, the variations are many.
 Some branching sunflowers also have double blooms, giving them a fuzzy look.

 On the other hand, one downfall of this type of sunflower is that they don’t last as long in the vase.
 5-7 days is typical.

 Remember that branching sunflowers often have pollen, which can be messy when cutting them.
 Some branching varieties, such as Buttercream, are pollenless, so if that’s important to you, pay attention to the seed description when making your selections.

 The pollen makes this type of sunflower a magnet for bees and other pollinators, so they’re an excellent choice for sharing your sunflowers with these garden allies.